uviclibraries/gen-ai-research/2-search-papers.md

   - How useful is informal credentialling for academic makerspace skills in student job searches?

 ## ResearchRabbit - Make Connections from Groups of Articles
+ResearchRabbit AI is a tool designed to help researchers and academics navigate and discover relevant literature efficiently.
+It uses AI algorithms to map out connections between research papers, enabling users to find related work, identify trends, and explore new research areas.
+It also creates article summaries, but don’t depend on the summaries being 100% accurate!

 1. Let's do a search in ResearchRabbit on the same topic this time by adding one or two articles on the topic of your choice.
   - Open [ResearchRabbit]([https://elicit.com/](https://researchrabbitapp.com/)){:target="_blank"}, and if you want to use it you'll need to create an account.
   - Click the green **Add Papers** button, and then type the following into the search bar and click the search button: